35 Engaging Five Senses Activities Kids Love

 25. Make mystery touch boxes

-Turn empty tissue containers into mystery boxes!
-Drop an assortment of items into them, and ask kids to reach in and identify what they are using only their sense of touch.
+Turn empty tissue boxes into mystery boxes!
+Drop an a different item into each box, each with a different texture and size, and ask kids to reach in and identify what they are using only their sense of touch (no peeking!)

-Kids can hear their voices in their head, but what do they really sound like?
-Create whisper phones out of PVC pipe and put them in the reading area.
-Have students read stories to themselves, either by reading the words or reading the pictures.
+We can hear what our voices sound to ourselves, but what do they sound like to other people?
+Let your kids find out with this fun activity.
+Put together whisper phones using PVC pipes (one straight pipe and two elbow pipes per phone).
+Put them in a basket in the reading area and have students read stories to themselves, either by reading the words or reading the pictures.

 27. Tasting bottles